Optimizing ArgoCD performance in HA configurations

 K8S_CLIENT_BURST

-- Twice the default setting: 67% reduction in sync time
+- Twice the default setting: 67% reduction in Sync time

 - 3x the default setting: 77% reduction in sync time